Mr. H.B. Jairaj

-Mrs. Sarojini Rao, Principal of Indus International School, Bangalore since July 2005, has exceptional academic credentials.
-She ranked first at the University of Pune in B.A Economics and holds three post-graduation degrees – Economics, Education and Business Administration from the University of Edinburgh.
+Mrs. Sarojini Rao, Principal of Indus International School, Bangalore, since July 2005, has excellent academic credentials.
+She was ranked first in B.A.
+Economics in the University of Pune and holds postgraduate degrees in Economics, Education, and Business Administration from the University of Edinburgh.

 Trained in all the three IB programs (PYP, MYP, and DP), Mrs. Rao is also a graduate of the Principal’s Training Centre for International School Leadership, USA.